ImperialOctopus/custom-cal/design/dog_cal/Content.md

 ### Poodle

+Poodles have three size variants: standard, miniature, and toy.
+The standard size is thought of as the original; the others were bred down to be smaller.

+They have a dense, curly coat that is unusual among dogs for being only a single coat rather than the usual double coat.
+The hairs grow continuously and curl around, requiring clipping to prevent matting.
+A wide array of clipping patterns are seen, varying by the work a poodle is used for or for fashion.

 ## Toy

 Toy breeds were bred as companion or lap dogs.

 ### Cavalier King Charles Spaniel

+The Cavalier King Charles Spaniel emerged from the King Charles Spaniel as an attempt to re-create how the breed looked in paintings of King Charles II.
+The breed is small for a spaniel and was kept as a lap dog.

+The breed has four recognised colours: Blenheim (white with chestnut markings), Black and Tan (black with tan highlights), Ruby (chestnut all over), and Tricolor (black and white with tan markings).

 ### Pug